-5925KM The train slows as it leaves the valley and climbs into the mountains, affording inspiring views of the winding river and fields filled with wildflowers.
+The train slows as it leaves the valley and climbs into the mountains, affording inspiring views of the winding river and fields filled with wildflowers.

-5932KM The ever-so-slightly art deco station at Khilok is the next major stop, with some trains pausing for up to 20 minutes.
+Khilok is the next major stop, and the station has some art-deco features.
+Some trains pause here for up to 20 minutes.
 There is a machine shop for repairing train engines here but little else, as the town is a product of the railway and even has a yellow Trans-Sib train hurtling across its coat of arms.

-6130KM Soon after Mogzon the highest point (1040m) on the world's longest rail journey is reached at Yablonovaya, where trains pass through a slender gap in the rock.
+Soon after Mogzon you will reach the highest point (1040m) on the world's longest rail journey at Yablonovaya, where trains pass through a slender gap in the rock.